dallascaro/Undergraduate-Research/README.md

 # Undergraduate-Research
-My codes for undergraduate  research
+My codes are for undergraduate  research

 // These codes are for an Ardunio basded application using a variety of sensors and circuits such as
 // RGB, Ultrasonic, Object, Line, and much more.